 - No more Statements will be issued by the Local Authority.
-Statements have been replaced by Education, Health and Care Plans (EHC) which can be used to support children from birth to 25 years.

-- School Action and School Action Plus have been replaced with one school-based category of need known as 'Special Education Needs & Disability Support' (SENDS).
+Statements have been replaced by Education, Health and Care Plans (EHC), which can be used to support children from birth to 25 years. - School Action and School Action Plus have been replaced with one school-based category of need known as 'Special Education Needs & Disability Support' (SENDS).
 All children are closely monitored and their progress tracked each term.
-Those children at SENDS also have their progress tracked by the Inclusion Manager.

-- There are four broad categories of need:

-- 1. communication and interaction

-- 2. cognition and learning

-- 3. social, emotional and mental health

-- 4. physical and sensory

-We have children in three categories of SEND.

-School is working even more closely with parents and children to ensure that the child's own views, and parent's experience of their child, are taken into account in meeting individual needs.
-Parents are invited by letter to be involved at every stage of planning and reviewing SEND provision for their child.

-- All children benefit from 'Quality First Teaching'.
-This means that teachers expect to assess, plan and teach all children at the level which allows them to make progress with their learning.
-In addition we implement some focused interventions to target particular skills. - We have high expectations of all of our children.
-Children on our SEND list make progress which usually compares well with the progress made by other children.
+Those children at SENDS also have their progress tracked by the SENDCo. - School is working even more closely with parents and children to ensure that the child's own views, and parent's experience of their child, are taken into account in meeting individual needs.
+Parents are invited by letter to be involved at every stage of planning and reviewing SEND provision for their child. - All children benefit from 'Quality First Teaching'.
+This means that teachers expect to assess, plan and teach all children at the level, which allows them to make progress with their learning.
+In addition, we implement some focused interventions to target particular skills. (see appendix 2) - We have high expectations of all of our children.
+Children on our SEND list make progress, which usually compares well with the progress made by other children.